zemariamm/animoto_api_client_ruby/README.md

 Every time a new set of photos is to be transformed into a video, or every time a new set of artistic choices is to be made, a new storyboard must be created via directing.
-Once directing happens and a storyboard is created, videos can be rendered from that storyboard at any time, each with a different resolutions, encodings, etc suitable to different display environments.
+Once directing happens and a storyboard is created, videos can be rendered from that storyboard at any time, each with different resolutions, encodings, etc. suitable to different display environments.

 While directing and rendering are generally speedy processes, they do take longer than is appropriate for a typical HTTP request.
 These long-running